Hcf Of 231 And 330

 • 11 is a prime number.

-Therefore, the prime factorization of 330 is 2 x 3 x 5 x 11.
+That's why, the prime factorization of 330 is 2 x 3 x 5 x 11.

 Step 3: Identifying Common Factors

 Comparing the prime factorizations of 231 (3 x 7 x 11) and 330 (2 x 3 x 5 x 11), we see that they share the common factor 11 and 3.
-However, we must consider the smallest power if a factor is repeated in either factorization, as only those factors can evenly divide both numbers.
+That said, we must consider the smallest power if a factor is repeated in either factorization, as only those factors can evenly divide both numbers.

 Step 4: Calculating the HCF